Stress Resilience: 12 Strategies to Grow Stronger Through Stress

 Measuring HRV

 According to a 2018 meta-analysis and review published in Psychiatry Investigation, HRV may be a great indicator of psychological stress (7).
 Your HRV is a non-invasive and simple way to check for ANS imbalances.
-If you are under a constant fight-or-flight mode due to chronic stress, your HRV will below.
+If you are in a constant fight-or-flight mode due to chronic stress, your HRV will be below.

 In a healthier and more relaxed state, your HRV will be high.
 The healthier your ANS is, the faster it will be able to switch gears and relax after experiencing acute stress.
-High HRV may indicate more resilience to stress, better mental health, greater cardiovascular fitness, a healthier body, and lower risk of mortality (8).
+High HRV may indicate more resilience to stress, better mental health, greater cardiovascular fitness, a healthier body, and a lower risk of mortality (8).
 A low HRV may be associated with depression, anxiety, and symptoms and risks of chronic stress.

 Checking your HRV variability several times a week to look for patterns can be a helpful tool.
 A low HRV indicates that you need to improve your resiliency to stress to improve your mental and physical health.
 In the past, doctors your electrocardiograms to test your HRV, but today, you can buy heart rate monitors in conjunction with apps to get an idea of your HRV.